vorotech/prometheus-ecs-discovery/README.md

 * -config.filter-label (string): docker label (and optional value) to filter on "NAME_OF_LABEL[=VALUE]".
 * -config.port-label (string): Docker label to define the scrape port of the application (if missing an application won't be scraped) (default "PROMETHEUS_EXPORTER_PORT")
-* -config.use-public-ip (bool): Docker label to define whether to use PublicIP of the Network Interface
+* -config.use-public-ip: Docker label to define whether to use PublicIP of the Network Interface (default private IP address)

 ## Usage